-Nazanin Zaghari-Ratcliffe ‘heading to Tehran airport to leave country’ lawyer says

-Nazanin Zaghari-Ratcliffe ‘heading to Tehran airport to leave country’ with another detained Briton

-Nazanin Zaghari-Ratcliffe is heading to an airport to leave Iran with another detained Briton, Anousheh Ashouri, according to their lawyer.
+Nazanin Zaghari-Ratcliffe is at airport ‘and set to head home’ after 5 years in Iran

+Mother-of-one is ‘on her way home’ after nearly six years in detention, MP says

+Nazanin Zaghari-Ratcliffe is at Tehran airport and due to head home to the UK after 5 years detention in Iran, her MP has said.

-It comes a day after it was announced the British-Iranian mother had been handed back her passport.
+It comes a day after it was announced the British-Iranian mother had been handed back her British passport, creating new home that she finally be reunited with her family.

+Ms Zaghari-Ratcliffe is with another detained Briton, Anoosheh Ashouri, who is also due to come back to the UK today according to their lawyer.

 It comes nearly six years after Ms Zaghari-Ratcliffe was first detained in the country, and five years since Mr Ashouri’s arrest.